amicha23/Taxi_Fare_Predictor/README.md

 - **dropoff_latitude** - latitude coordinate of where the taxi ride ended.
 - **passenger_count** - number of passengers in the taxi ride.

+## Cleaning Data
+An imputer is used to convert null values to numerical values using averages from each column.

 ## Model Technique
 The model is a Random Forest Regressor utilized to predict taxi fare amounts.
 The model validation is based on mean absolute error, mean squared error, coefficient of determination, and a cross validation test.